-During the year under review, the Company received 1 complaint/letter from a shareholder which was duly attended.
+During the year under review, no complaints were received by the Company from the shareholders.
 The average period of redressal of grievances is 7 days from the date of receipt of letters/complaints.
-There were no unresolved complaints as on 31st March, 2023.

 III.
 NOMINATION AND REMUNERATION COMMITTEE

 The Nomination and Remuneration Committee of the Board comprises of three Independent Directors, viz.
 Mr. Sanjay Goenka, Mr. Abhrajit Dutta and Mr. Shrikant Mantri.
 The Committee is headed by Mr. Sanjay Goenka.
 The constitution of the Committee meets the requirements of Section 178 of the Act and Regulation 19 of the Listing Regulations, 2015.